cortoproject/corto/README.md

 ```
 corto create package mypackage
 ```
 Notice that the package has been created with a `mypackage.cx` file.
 This file will contain the datamodel for the package in the native corto language.
-Here's an example datamodel:
+Here is an example datamodel:
 ```
 #package /mypackage